Classification of LCD and self-dual codes over a finite non-unital local ring: Self-dual codes

 The next result gives a condition under which an $E_p$-linear code $C$ becomes left self-dual. \begin{theorem} An $E_p$-linear code $C$ is a left self-dual code over $E_p$ if and only if $C$ is free and its residue code is a self-dual code over $\mathbb{F}_p$. \end{theorem} \begin{proof} Let $C$ be a left self-dual code over $E_p$.
 Then, $C$ is free, by Lemma $5$ from \cite{Shi21}.
 We have $Res(C)=Res(C^{\perp_L})$, as $C=C^{\perp_L}$.
 On the other hand, $Res(C^{\perp_L})=Res(C)^\perp$ by Lemma $8$ from \cite{Shi21}.
 This implies that $Res(C)=Res(C)^\perp$.
 Therefore, the residue code is self-dual.

 Conversely, suppose that the $E_p$-linear code $C$ is free and its residue code is self-dual.
 Then, by Theorem \ref{thm7},

 Thus, $C$ is left self-dual. \end{proof}

-The following result is very important in our study, as it gives a necessary and sufficient condition under which a left self-dual $E_p$-code becomes MDS or AMDS. \begin{theorem} A left self-dual $E_p$-code $C$ is MDS (resp.
+The following result gives a necessary and sufficient condition under which a left self-dual $E_p$-code becomes MDS or AMDS. \begin{theorem} A left self-dual $E_p$-code $C$ is MDS (resp.
 AMDS) if and only if its residue code is an MDS (resp.
 AMDS) code over $\mathbb{F}_p$. \end{theorem} \begin{proof} By Theorem \ref{thm25}, a left self-dual $E_p$-code is always free.
 Therefore, by Theorem \ref{thm13}, a left self-dual $E_p$-code $C$ is MDS (resp.
 AMDS) if and only if its residue code is an MDS (resp.
 AMDS) code over $\mathbb{F}_p$. \end{proof}

-The next result enumerates monomial inequivalent MDS and AMDS left self-dual codes of length $n$ over $E_p$ with minimum distance $d$ in terms of the number of monomial inequivalent MDS and AMDS self-dual codes over $\mathbb{F}_p$ having the same length and minimum distance.
+The next result enumerates monomial inequivalent MDS and AMDS left self-dual codes over $E_p$.

 \begin{theorem} The number of monomial inequivalent MDS (resp.
 AMDS) left self-dual codes of length $n$ over $E_p$ with minimum distance $d$ and the number of monomial inequivalent MDS (resp.
 AMDS) self-dual codes over $\mathbb{F}_p$ with the same length and minimum distance are equal. \end{theorem} \begin{proof} By Theorem \ref{thm25}, a left self-dual code $C$ over $E_p$ is always free and its residue code is a self-dual code.
 Then the result holds directly from Theorems \ref{thm 5E} and \ref{thm26}. \end{proof}